singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

 But it doesn't matter if I like it or not, I have to increase the number of followers to sound more genuine and the key ingredient for that is `tweeting regularly`.

 But it's hard to find time for tweeting, especially when it doesn't come naturally to you.
-It's pretty hard to come up with the content and it is even hard to tweet about it.
+It's pretty hard to come up with the content itself and it is even hard to tweet about it.

 To solve this, I tried to come up with a web app in which I can schedule tweets for say the next seven days or so.